jessica-woodgate/desk23/README.md

 We managed the project using Agile methodology, building the bulk of the application across 3 sprints each lasting two weeks.
 Our team followed a Scrum structure, where there are no hierachies or sub-teams, and we all worked together as a cohesive unit to achieve our objectives.

+### Project Objectives
-### Project Objectives.
-The high level goals of the project and the contribution towards solving the problem.
+#### The high level goals of the project and the contribution towards solving the problem.
 A checklist against which the team can evaluate their success.

 ![image](https://user-images.githubusercontent.com/74050529/117741822-36d88800-b1fb-11eb-9ac0-89e5c9c61833.png)